-Police have launched a new campaign aimed at cracking down on people leaving home in activewear without plans on doing any actual exercise.
+ACTIVE, WHERE?
+NSW Police has launched a new campaign aimed at cracking down on people leaving home in activewear without plans on doing any actual exercise.

-“We’re currently overwhelmed with Australians pretending to be out exercising to avoid fines relating to social distancing rules,” says NSW Police Commissioner Mick Fuller.
+“We’re currently overwhelmed dealing with people out pretending to be exercising to avoid fines relating to social distancing rules,” says NSW Police Commissioner Mick Fuller.

-“But most of them are out shopping, socialising or engaging in other non-essential activities.”
+“But most of them are just shopping, socialising or engaging in other non-essential activities.”

-Police say the problem is rife in Sydney’s eastern suburbs.
+Police say the problem is particularly rife in Sydney’s eastern suburbs.

-“Wearing activewear while grabbing a takeaway coffee with friends in Double Bay or Rose Bay won’t stop police issuing fines,” says Mick Fuller.
+“Wearing leggings or a crop top while grabbing a takeaway coffee with friends won’t stop police issuing fines,” says Mick Fuller.
 “You’re not fooling anybody.”

 The police warning comes as Sydney retailers report a spike in activewear sales.